valentinab25/helm-charts/README.md

     helm lint .

+_Might raise errors if dependencies were changed.
+If that happens, run __helm dependencies update__ first_

 Update dependecies:

-    helm dependencies update _if you have changed the chart dependencies_
+    helm dependencies update

+_if you have changed the chart dependencies_

 Update/Release docs:

 Can be called by the name or the path of the chart directory:

     ./update_docs.sh toypackage

-or
-    ./update_docs.sh sources/toypackage/

 or